 Yes, treating fibroids involves out-of-pocket expenses.
 But research reveals that living with them can also pull on your wallet.
 Here's the story.

 According to the CARE About Fibroids foundation, American women living with fibroids face an economic toll of about $17.2 billion because of missed workdays, lost job opportunities, and having to take short-term disability.
-Also, since fibroids can also impact your fertility, or lead to pregnancy complications, the cost doesn't stop there.
-In fact, fibroid-related fertility issues cost up to $7.8 billion each year for coverage alone.
 And that doesn't begin to reflect the emotional toll women face, especially women of color, who are disproportionately affected by fibroids.

-Now, these figures focused on all women with fibroids, regardless of race.
+Now, these studies and numbers focused on all women with fibroids, regardless of race.
 But Black women face an even tougher emotional road, and that's a result of several factors.
-First, Black women are three times more likely to develop fibroids than White women.
+First, they are three times more likely to develop fibroids than White women.
 (And their tumors develop at a younger average age: by the time they turn 24, at least 25% of Black women will have a fibroid.)

 Next, Black women's fibroids trigger more and worse symptoms.
 They develop pressure, swelling and bloating two times more frequently than white women.
 And when it comes to anemia, they're three times more likely to develop this condition, often triggered by heavy periods.

 Perhaps not surprisingly, Black women also face more hospitalizations for fibroids.
-And their resulting medical costs and number of surgeries are also higher than those White women face.
+And their resulting medical costs and number of surgeries are also disproportionately higher.
 On its own, this fact would be troubling.
 But it makes the next statistic even more concerning: 32% of women with fibroids delay seeking treatment.
 Meaning the cost of living with fibroids could easily and quickly equal the uterine fibroid embolization cost.

 There are costs to seeking treatment for fibroids.
-And there are expenses and concerns that come when you live with fibroids.
-As a result, this is one of many choices you'll face after a fibroids diagnosis.
+And there are expenses and concerns that come from living with untreated fibroids.
+As a result, this is one of many choices you'll face after a fibroid diagnosis.
 But we want you to know that you're not alone in this process.

 First, we want you to explore your treatment options.
 One-fifth of American women believe that hysterectomy is the only way to treat hysterectomy.
 But that's simply not true.
 In fact, you can click here to see if you're a good candidate for UFE.